 Please ensure all your contact details are always up to date and that phone numbers given for emergency contacts are immediately accessible and responded to, at all times.
-Parents will always be contacted in the first instance; however, another 2 emergency contacts (other than parents) are required for our records.
+Parents will always be contacted in the first instance; however, another emergency contact (other than parents) is required for our records.